 They are there to encourage dialogue, practice, understanding and comprehension.

 Your future role is a significant burden on your performance.
 You will soon be taking over your risk management and risk mitigation.
 These behaviors that you are coached in will guide you to the reality of that responsibility.

 Pay attention, training is your mistake field, you want to do you best to not pick up the pace during a real incident.
 Nail it now!
 Pay attention, ask effective questions and be hard on your learning ability.

 Start self-assessing and critiquing your own skill behavior.
 When you take ownership of your own learning you will develop on a much faster pace.
 Give yourself permission to learn form your failures and be encouraged by your critiques!

 The rest is up to you!

 Author: Shawn Alladio, Subject Matter Expert for RWC

 Content Creator of Rescue Water Craft and Personal Water Craft boating international education standards: Shawn Alladio is the world’s foremost authority and leading subject matter expert.
 She cares most about her community and the culture surrounding the safety of event service providers and Rescue Water Craft operators, working hard and dedicated towards protecting their reputation, distributing safety information and continuing to train these amazing individuals to the highest standards of care.

 Have any questions?
 Come train with us and discover what your community is doing to modernize standards, safety and reduce liability!

-Caution: Use at your own risk.
+Caution: Visit page terms and conditions.
+Use at your own risk.
 Please take a qualified Rescue Water Craft training course and maintain proper records and respect all the PWC, RWC, PPE, and gear OEM manufacturer warning labels and cautions.